mpv-player/mpv/DOCS/man/options.rst

     :display-resample-vdrop:  Resample audio to match the video.
 Drop video frames to compensate for drift.
     :display-resample-desync: Like the previous mode, but no A/V compensation.
+    :display-tempo:     Same as ``display-resample``, but apply audio speed changes to audio filters instead of resampling to avoid the change in pitch.
+Beware that some audio filters don't do well with a speed close to 1.
+It is recommend to use a conditional profile to automatically switch to ``display-resample`` when speed gets too close to 1 for your filter setup.
+Use (speed * video_speed_correction) to get the actual playback speed in the condition.
+                        See `Conditional auto profiles`_ for details.
     :display-vdrop:     Drop or repeat video frames to compensate desyncing video.
 (Although it should have the same effects as ``audio``, the implementation is very different.)